Why cold water swims and showers are worth the icy plunge

 What are the facilities like?
 There’s great changing facilities, and a lovey poolside cafe, where you can grab a post-swim bite to eat.

 Blissfully scenic and free as a bird, Fensham Great Pond is a 50-metre shallow lake where you’re sure to feel sand underfoot.
-With a sandy beach, buoyed areas for swimming, and beautiful wraparound views of the Surrey hills and open heathland, it’s a beautiful day-trip.
+With a sandy beach, buoyed areas for swimming, and beautiful wraparound views of the Surrey hills and open heathland.
 Just don’t be surprised if you find yourself floating alongside the many wildfowl, mallards and greylag geese that call it home.

 What are the facilities like?
 None at all!